marcelomatheusgauy/hippocampal_sequence_replay/README.md

 This github project contains the codes used in the simulations of the paper: A hippocampal model for behavioral time acquisition and fast bidirectional replay of spatio-temporal memory sequences.
 We make the codes public, so the results obtained can be reproduced.
 In the following, I explain the file structure:

-turn_ext_inhibition_off_trigger_detector_many_patterns.jl: To produce data corresponding to the encoding mode of the model run this file(julia); this simulates the model (encoding) with the parameters in parameters.jl (and those provided within the file itself), saves the data (in data folder) and produces a preliminary plot (in figures folder).
+sequencereplayencodingmode_fast_replay_animation_linear_track_loops.jl: To simulate the entire model just run this file(julia); this simulates the model (encoding including place and sequence cells) with the parameters in parameters.jl (and those provided within the file itself); after the encoding mode is finished, it simulates a single replay and reverse replay of place and sequence cells; the data is saved (in the data folder) and preliminary plots for encoding, replay and reverse replay are produced (in figures folder).
+We note that the data file produced is too large and we do not include a preliminary one in the data folder.

-synfiremode.jl: to produce data corresponding to forward replays run this file; this simulates the replay mode of the model, saves the data and produces a preliminary plot.

-reversalreplay.jl: to produce data corresponding to reverse replays run this file; this simulates the reverse replay mode of the model, saves the data and produces a preliminary plot.

 parameters.jl: contains the basic neuronal parameters used.
-These are changed externally on convenience in the relevant files; To remove dendritic spikes, just increase the parameter nmdaspikethreshold from 6.0 to any high value (say 600.0)
+These are changed externally on convenience in the relevant files.

-simulation5.jl: contains the function that actually implements the encoding mode of the model.
-Is called by turn_ext_inhibition_off_trigger_detector_many_patterns.jl;
+simulationsequencereplayencodingmode.jl: contains the function that actually implements the encoding mode of the model.
+Is called by sequencereplayencodingmode_fast_replay_animation_linear_track_loops.jl; Note that the random seed is fixed to ensure reproducibility.

-simulation6.jl: contains the function that actually implements the forward replay mode of the model.
-Is called by synfiremode.jl;
+simulationfastreplaymode.jl: contains the function that actually implements the forward replay mode of the model.
+Is called by sequencereplayencodingmode_fast_replay_animation_linear_track_loops.jl; Note that the random seed is fixed to ensure reproducibility.

-simulation8.jl: contains the function that actually implements the reverse replay of the model.
-Is called by reversalreplay.jl;
+simulationreversereplay.jl: contains the function that actually implements the reverse replay of the model.
+Is called by sequencereplayencodingmode_fast_replay_animation_linear_track_loops.jl; Note that the random seed is fixed to ensure reproducibility.

-aggregate_spike_statistics_over_time.jl and afferent_recurrent_neuron.jl are specific utility functions called when necessary.
+aggregate_spike_statistics_over_time.jl, afferent_recurrent_neuron.jl and mousepathtocellpathsequence.jl are specific utility functions called when necessary.

-The load_scripts contain example codes the produce plots which look like some of the ones used in the paper.

-This still lacks the codes which include place cells.
-I will add those soon.
+loadscript_linear_loops.jl contains an example code which produces plots that look like the ones in the paper (Figure 1).
+Note that we do not provide the data file for the figures attached because it is too large; To get the data file, one must run sequencereplayencodingmode_fast_replay_animation_linear_track_loops.jl.

 In case of doubts please write to: marcelo.matheus@inf.ethz.ch